TrueBlocks/trueblocks-core/docs/content/chifra/globals.md

 ### Group 5

 This final group of tools do not produce any real data.
 They are mostly used for configuration and/or to start and stop long-running processes.
 They allow no additional options over the default, but disable the following options depending on context.
-The `deamon` option, which provides all the tools via a local API, disables `--chain` because one sends chain with the URL.
+The `daemon` option, which provides all the tools via a local API, disables `--chain` because one sends chain with the URL.

 | Group | Cmd     | Enabled | Disabled                                   |
 | ----- | ------- | ------- | ------------------------------------------ |